 It is her grandson's birthday so you help her write a greeting for a birthday card.
-She copies this carefully so she can write it on the card at home.
+She copies this carefully into her book so she can use it as a model in the future, and can write it on the card at home.
 She practises writing his name and adds it to the spelling practice sheet.